 It’s a practice that has carried on from one generation to the next, for exactly how long?
 Who knows but it’s certainly been a few hundred years.

-If you’ve wondered why an item was given and what it meant, this is the handy reference list for you!
+If you’ve ever wondered why an item was given and what the meaning behind it is, this is the handy reference list for you!

 - Bread: “So that this house may never know hunger”…or…”So your cupboards will always be full”

 - Salt: Given with the message “That life may always have flavor”, can also represent added luxury or flavor to life

 - Sugar: Means “So your life shall always have sweetness”

 - Wine: Symbolizes the hope “That joy and prosperity may reign forever”…or…”That your family will never be thirsty”…or…”So you will always be of good cheer”